-Xero is a beautiful accounting software that is an easy to use yet powerful cloud solution designed specifically for small to medium businesses.
+Xero is a beautiful accounting software that is an easy-to-use yet powerful cloud solution designed specifically for small to medium businesses.

-Connecting Xero to Ignition allows you to automatically generate upfront and monthly recurring invoices in Xero upon acceptance of a proposal by your client.
+Connecting Xero to Ignition allows you to automatically generate upfront and recurring invoices in Xero upon acceptance of a proposal by your client.